Chapter 6 : I like my flat.

 “You don’t even have to ask, silly,” I giggle.
 “Now go and tell me when you find something good.”

-Ian rolls off the bed and wanders into the living room to check for movies while I snuggle under the covers, pressing his duvet against my face and breathing in its familiar scent.
+Ian rolls off the bed and wanders into the living room to check for films while I snuggle under the covers, pressing his duvet against my face and breathing in its familiar scent.
 Everything is exactly the way I remember it.
 Everything’s perfect.

 “Ava!” he shouts.
 “I’ve got one!”